al-caveman/cavemancms/content_raw/dukkha/article.md

 * 1 serving of multi-vitamin pills.
 Let's get real, most of us don't have much time to eat diverse-enough set of fruits.
-* An amount of proteins as suggested by the [tdeecalculator], given the constraint that the total calories does not exceed what's suggested by the [tdeecalculator].
+* An amount of proteins as suggested by the [tdeecalculator:TDEE Calculator], given the constraint that the total calories does not exceed what's also suggested by [tdeecalculator:it].
 * Drink a good amount of water.